gotryiton/gotryiton-ios/Docs/ApiPosts.md

 }
 ```

-### POST  `/posts/by-user`
+### POST  `/posts/by-user(/:id)`
-Responds with posts created by the user that is logged in.
+Responds with posts created by the user that is logged in if no `id` is passed.
+Responds with errors if the logged in user is not authorized to access the requested user's posts or if the passed `id` doesn't map to an existing user.

 Following is a response to `/posts/by-user?offset=1` with a limit of 1.
 In production the limit is set to 20.